 PHHI welcomes Colin Kay, new faculty member in translational nutrition

-KANNAPOLIS, N.C. – Dr. Colin Kay recently joineColinKayd N.C.
+KANNAPOLIS, N.C. – Dr. Colin Kay recently joined N.C.
 State University’s Plants for Human Health Institute (PHHI) at the N.C.
 Research Campus in Kannapolis.
 An associate professor in the Department of Food, Bioprocessing and Nutrition Sciences, Kay’s research interest lies in understanding the relationships between diet and chronic diseases, in particular, cardio-metabolic diseases and disorders such as cardiovascular disease, obesity, diabetes and insulin resistance.
 To achieve this understanding, he looks at the metabolic transformation of phytochemicals, or plant compounds, and the impact this has on the biological activity of foods people eat, particularly berries.

 Kay says that he was initially interested in the position at PHHI because, “it offers the complete package.”
 He says, “There are tremendous resources and infrastructure available, and the research campus offers significant potential for collaboration with industry partners, including Dole, and other North Carolina universities.”